Cryptkeeper/digimag-downloader/README.md

 # digimag-downloader
-A simple CLI tool for bulk downloading ["Digimag"](https://mydigimag.rrd.com/) publications.
-This allows you to download and archive magazine publications that would otherwise be online only, requiring a proprietary service for viewing.
+A simple CLI tool for bulk downloading ["Digimag"](https://mydigimag.rrd.com/) publications; allowing you to download and archive magazine publications that would otherwise be online only and require a proprietary service for viewing.

 Given a publication ID, `digimag-downloader` will download each page of _each issue_ as a PDF to its working directory using the file path `issue_(issue id)_((issue date))_page_(page #).pdf`.